TREYCSE/Virtual_Detention_Frontend/README.md

 * Retrain Existing models
 Retrain pre-existing ML models using sensor data connected to the browser or other client-side data.

 ###### Note: I also have the BERT trained models as ts files to be converted to JSON to be trained and inferenced upon later on, as any model can always use more fine-tuning!
 But the current API allows me to import the SavedModel and use it without the files of code.
-I have them in my directory save for making inferences later in phase 3/4 but not needed for actual model to work b/c installed and imported TensorFlow SavedModel that has already been find tuned and is ready to use.
+I have them in my directory for making inferences later in phase 3 but not needed for actual model to work b/c installed and imported TensorFlow SavedModel that has already been find tuned and is ready to use!

 #### 2. TensorFlow.js Backends and API [options]
 ###### This repository contains the logic and scripts that combine several packages: https://github.com/tensorflow/tfjs